datacarpentry/r-socialsci/episodes/03-dplyr-tidyr.md

 ~~~
 {: .language-r}

-This creates a data frame with `nrow(interviews_gather)` rows (4 rows per interview respondent).
+This creates a data frame with 524 rows (4 rows per interview respondent).
 The four rows for each respondent differ only in the
 value of the "respondent_wall_type" and "dummy" columns.
 View the data to see what this looks like.

 Only one row for each interview respondent is informative - we know that if the